jrnold/r4ds-exercise-solutions/docs/functions.md

 ```

-This function calculates the proportion of `NA` values in a vector</div>
+This function calculates the proportion of `NA` values in a vector

 ```r
 prop_na <- function(x) {